 Add more acreage as desired.

 - One (1) field, level and poorly drained.

-- Plant one (1) or more hybrids of your choice, but preferably ones with poor seed quality and low vigor.
+- A hybrid of your choice, but poor seed quality and low vigor will

 - Do NOT add any starter fertilizer to the recipe.

 - Add a dash of seed rot or seedling blight organisms.

 - Add a pinch of wireworms or seedcorn maggots.

 - Top off with a thick soil crust.

 - Add minimum of 0.5 to 1.0 inch of rain per week after planting.

 - Maintain average daily soil temperatures at 50oF or less